Mojave language: Phonology

 All claims and examples in this section come from Munro (1974) unless otherwise noted.
 Mojave phonology is similar to that of Maricopa.
 One difference is that in the 19th century Mohave speakers shifted the sounds [s] and [ʂ] (similar to sh as in "shack") to [θ] (th as in "thick") and [s], respectively.

 Consonants

 The retroflex phonemes /ɳ/ and /ʈ/ only occur in very few words.

 Vowels

 Mohave has five vowel qualities, with length distinction and the weak vowel /ə/.

 Audio example

 Hubert McCord, one of the four tribal leaders of the Mojave tribe, is fluent in the Mojave language.
-McCord has worked with poet Natalie Diaz, see revitalization below, documenting Mojave stories and songs.
-A video with audio of the language contains tribal elder McCord singing as he took some of the tribe's youth on a short voyage around the Colorado river.
+McCord has worked with poet Natalie Diaz (see revitalization below) documenting Mojave stories and songs.
+In one video, McCord sings while taking a group of tribal youth on a short voyage around the Colorado river.

 Morphology

 The basic structure of a word in Mojave consists of a single vowel.
 Consonants can be added both prior to and following the vowel.
 Both derivational and inflectional morphemes are created by the addition of mostly prefixes, along with potential suffixes.

 Tenses in Mojave are split up into present/past and future.
 The past and present tense are marked by the usage of -k, -m, and -pc^.
 The future tense is marked by the lack of any such marker.
 First person subjects are expressed through the usage of ?- while n^j represents first person arguments.
 2nd person subjects and arguments are denoted by m- and 3rd is hallmarked by the lack of either of the two.
 Verbs are typically denoted via the addition of the suffixes -k and -m.